INS Ranvijay: Service history

-In November 2016, Ranvijay, accompanied by the corvette INS Kamorta, took part in the SIMBEX War Games, a naval exercise with Singapore Navy which bought the RSN’s stealth frigate, RSS Formidable.
+In November 2016, Ranvijay, accompanied by the corvette INS Kamorta (P28), took part in the SIMBEX War Games, a naval exercise with Singapore Navy which bought the RSN’s stealth frigate, RSS Formidable.

 On 23 October 2021, Ranvijay caught fire at the Visakhapatnam Naval Base.
 Four of her crew were hospitalised.

+INS Ranvijay participated at the International Fleet Review 2026 held at Visakapatanam.